bpburns/bpburns.github.io/content/pages/about.rst

 Smashing Pumpkins and has a goal of being plain, simple, and working with Safari for iOS's Reader View.

+Posts are written in reStructuredText, which is better than Markdown.

-There is an Atom feed available for subscribing to new posts.
-Atom is better than RSS.
+There is an Atom feed available for subscribing to new posts, which is better than RSS.